Hints and Tips in Looking After Your Mental Health

 Problems with concentration will affect most students at one time or another, but depressed or anxious thinking habits set up a kind of internal ‘noise’ that can cause these problems to become intense or chronic.
-Take a look at the pages in the Making Changes and Self-Support for more information.
+Take a look at the pages in the Making Changes and Self-Support section for more information.

 Very few students sail through their degrees without a few study problems.
-Addressing issues sooner rather than later is vital in order to prevent study problems getting you down.
-If we are experiencing depression or anxiety it can feel so much harder, with everyday tasks presenting real challenges.
+Addressing issues sooner rather than later is vital in order to prevent study problems from getting you down.
+If we are experiencing depression or anxiety, it can feel so much harder, with everyday tasks presenting real challenges.
 If it feels too much to get out of bed or have a shower, focusing on academic work can sometimes feel impossible.

 There are things we can do to help support ourselves at this time.

-Or procrastination as it is also known, is another very common student issue, which can be closely linked with any or all of the other issues discussed on this page.
+Procrastination is another very common student issue, which can be closely linked with any or all of the other issues discussed on this page.
 It is also a very common part of the depression habit spiral – the more things get put off, the more overwhelming they seem.
 Procrastination is particularly linked to the depressed thinking habits of perfectionism, self-bullying and all-or-nothing thinking.

 There are a number of things we can do to support ourselves in getting things done.
 Have a look at the Making Changes information on this site for some ideas.

-There are a number of things we can do to support ourselves managing the demands and expectations we encounter.
+There are a number of things we can do to support ourselves in managing the demands and expectations we encounter.
 Have a look at the Making Changes information on this site for some ideas.

-Performance and exam anxiety
+Performance and Exam Anxiety

-Planning and practical action
+Planning and Practical Action

-- Get a good quality planner or diary with enough space to record all your commitments or download from an app store a good quality To Do app and planner to use on your phone.
+- Get a good quality planner or diary with enough space to record all your commitments, or download from an app store a good quality ‘To-Do’ app and planner to use on your phone.
 These will often sync across to tablet and desktop computers too, meaning you have up-to-date information available across a number of sites.

 - Plan your time for assignments, so you are realistic about what might be involved.
 Again, talking to a tutor about this might help.
 Starting is the hardest part, so plan to just make a very small step as your starting point (getting a book out of the library, for example).

-- Or if the writing part is what you find hard to start then jot down some random thoughts and sentences straight away without thinking too hard about it – once you have something down on the page it is easier to shape a plan for going forward from there.
+- Or if the writing part is what you find hard to start, then jot down some random thoughts and sentences straight away without thinking too hard about it – once you have something down on the page, it is easier to shape a plan for going forward from there.

 - Most universities will offer study skills courses or web resources.
-It is also worth talking to someone in your department as departmental-specific resources may be available.
+It is also worth talking to someone in your department, as departmental-specific resources may be available.
 These can be helpful, particularly when depression and/or anxiety are sapping your resources.
 Sometimes putting basic strategies in place can help considerably.

-Tell Your Course Tutor About Your Problems
+Tell Your Course Tutor About Your Difficulties